Guide to Senior Living in Utah

 Due to the state’s moderate cost of living, the cost of senior living in Utah varies based on the type of care, but each falls within $200 – $1,100 of the national average, according to Genworth Financial’s Cost of Care Survey 2019.
 This guide contains information on the costs of care in Utah, information on state agencies that may be able to provide financial assistance and an overview of the regulations Utah senior living facilities must follow.

-Paying for Senior Living in Utah
+The Cost of Senior Living in Utah

 Nursing Home Care